 Your accountant needs to provide proactive tax planning in order to save you money on your yearly tax obligations.
 You would require that sum of money in order to reinvest in the company and obtain the level of income that you are aiming for.
 Your accountant should employ various methods to find the structures that will provide your company with the lowest possible tax burden.

 It is important for your accountant to be up to date on what is occuring in your sector and have a solid grasp of the market position of your company.
 He or she is obligated to conduct research and provide insight into your industry in order to find areas in which you can fast develop and expand.
 Your accountant ought to do a comparison of your company to that of your rivals.

 You need to be aware of the strategies that your rivals are employing in order to stay ahead of them.
 Your accountant should provide you with a report detailing how well your company performs in comparison to others in terms of sales volume, production expenses, market reach, overhead, personnel costs and turnover, profitability and pricing, and so on.
 If you are aware of these crucial details, you will be able to pinpoint the areas in which you are experiencing the most difficulty and learn the areas in which you can cut costs or fill in market gaps in your sales strategy.
 As a result, you will be able to devise a more effective business strategy that will give you a competitive advantage.

 Cash flow management

-You may want to sell your business, retire as a silent partner or leave it to your kids.
-Your accountant should be a trusted adviser with extensive knowledge about tax minimisation strategies, tax compliance, due diligence, business valuation and estate planning.
+You might decide to sell your company, retire as a silent partner, or pass it on to your children as an inheritance.
+Your accountant need to serve as a reliable and knowledgeable advisor who is well-versed in tax minimisation tactics, tax compliance, due diligence, business valuation, and estate planning.